Does massage flush toxins? Does it break up lactic acid? Check out my new video on the topic:

 I want to make one thing clear: I get it.
 The idea of stagnant fluid makes sense.
 After all, we get up and feel stiff.
 Doesn’t that mean that the muscle itself is stiff?
 The toxin thing makes a kind of sense too.
 If we feel pain, or just feel heavy or tired, doesn’t something need to be flushed out?

 These ideas resonate with us because they match our macroscopic world.
 When a hinge is stiff, it needs oil.
 When we sit in a chair often enough, it wears out.
 But our bodies aren’t just macroscopic and static; there’s a rich, busy microscopic world at work, even when you’re sitting still.
 If chemicals start accumulating in a cell (carbon dioxide, lactate, salts, etc.), our organelles, channels, and pumps bring it back to homeostasis.
 If tissue becomes hypoxic, capillaries dilate to increase the local blood flow.
-If there’s damage, the immune system, fibroblasts, and fibroclasts mobilize to fix it up.
+If there’s damage, macrophages and fibroblasts mobilize to fix it up.
 The “stagnant tissue” idea falls apart upon closer inspection.

 If you tell clients about toxins, I know it’s because that’s the information you were given.
 The only reason I’m trying to put the brakes on this myth is because clients take this information to heart.
 They hear about these toxins and start wondering if they’re sick.
 They can carry this toxin idea with them for the rest of their lives.